 As with all waste diversion efforts, ongoing outreach and education is key to improving and maintaining your recycling and composting programs.
 Agency newsletters, emails, websites, and social media are helpful tools for communicating with staff.
 Keep your message consistent to encourage participation.
 Other tips include:

 - Design signs for your recycling, composting and trash containers showing what is and is not allowed in each bin.
 Highlight frequently-used office items and display your signs prominently.
-Check out the Recycle Your Plastics website for tips and stock imagery to help develop your signage.

 - Consider placing separate collection containers for bottle deposits and plastic bags/film plastics.

 - Inform staff about the popular How2Recycle label that is appearing on many types of product packaging.
 This label instructs people on the proper recycling method for the item it's on.